briteoctopus/AwesomeOpossums/README.md

 # AwesomeOpossums
-Project for CodeKY program
+Capstone project for the CodeKY program Web Development Pt.1 class.

 ## Description
 ```
-A site for submitting pictures of awesome opossums you've spotted, as well as informational articles and links to other relevant and useful sites.
+A site for submitting pictures of awesome opossums you've spotted, as well as links to informational articles and other relevant and useful opossum-related websites.
+(Please note that the layout breaks when viewed in Internet Explorer!)

 ```